alexnaidovich/SimpleAssertionTool/README.md

 # SimpleAssertionTool
-A simple and lightweight tool to perform simple unit-testing and show it into your browser.
+A simple and lightweight tool to perform simple unit-testing and visualize it into your browser.

 ## How to use: